-This course provides theological, theoretical and practical foundations for the practice of couple therapy.
-In this course, students will explore the development of marital therapy, foundations for assessment of couple problems and the practical application of current evidence-based methods for assessing and treating couple problems.
+This course provides theological, theoretical and practical foundations for the practice of couples therapy.
+In this course, students will explore the development of marital therapy, foundations for assessment of couples problems and the practical application of current evidence-based methods for assessing and treating couples problems.
 Readings, lectures and practical applications will be framed within a family systemic context and grounded within reflective theological understandings of the human person in relationship.
-Students will have the opportunity to experience a variety of intervention methods and begin the process of formulating a theological and personally integrated model of marital/ couple therapy.
+Students will have the opportunity to experience a variety of intervention methods and begin the process of formulating a theological and personally integrated model of marital/couples therapy.
 This course fulfills the Pastoral Care requirement for the Master of Divinity degree program.

-PC 3043 Family Therapy: Theory and Practice
+PC 3043 Introduction to Family Therapy